dwbrite/transmission/story.md

 She's not home yet.
 She didn't even bother to call.

-[8:00 p.m.]
+[7:30 p.m.]

 > Wife: I took care of Dusty.
 >
 > ???: Perfect.
 Get out of there.
-Things have started to get a little messy...I'm sorry to have to say this, but...if you go down, your husband goes with you.
+Things have started to get a little messy...
+I'm sorry to have to say this, but...if you go down, your husband goes with you.
 I hope you understand.
 >
 > Wife: I understand.

-Yikes.
-Another one bites the dust.

-This is too much for you.
-You go to bed.

-[Next day]

----

-## Wife suspects her husband knows about the murders
+...

+[Saturday]

+You spent the day at home with her until she went out "shopping".
+You couldn't help but feel weird.

 > Wife: I think my husband suspects something...
 >